jimniels/blog/src/client/posts/2019-12-20-stuff-to-say-on-twitter.md

 >  You should not use a generic image such as your website logo, author photo, or other image that spans multiple pages.

 But you know what?
 Twitter is not the boss of me.
 I do what I want.

-And I’ve got stuff to say about it.